 In Figure~\ref{fig:gusto:posterior-on-g}, the posterior distributions of $g$ are compared with the underlying conjugate prior distributions (ZS adapted and hyper-$g$) and local as well as global EB estimates of $g$.
 The posterior distributions are based on all models and computed using the identity

 We clearly see the difference between the two priors resulting from the different hyperparameter choices.
-The fixed choices $g=n$ (BIC) and $g=2 n$ are not supported by the data, as all estimates are far below this value.
-The local EB estimates of $g$ tend to be relatively small, as well as the posterior mode of $g$ under the hyper-$g$ prior and the global EB estimate.
+The fixed choices $g=n$ (BIC) and $g=2 n$ are not supported by the data, as all estimates are far below these values.
+The local EB estimates of $g$ tend to be small, with the posterior mode of $g$ under the hyper-$g$ prior and the global EB estimate having similar values.
 The posterior mode of $g$ under the ZS adapted prior is larger than the other estimates but still much smaller than the fixed choices.

-\subsubsection{Shrinkage of coefficients}
+\subsection{Shrinkage of Coefficients}

-We now consider the MPM model identified in the previous section with either the local EB, hyper-$g$ or hyper-$g/n$ approach, which includes the eight variables $x_{1}$, $x_{2}$, $x_{3}$, $x_{5}$, $x_{6}$, $x_{8}$, $x_{10}$ and $x_{16}$.
-Integrated nested Laplace approximations [Rue, Martino and Chopin (\citeyear{naujas})] have been used to fit a Bayesian logistic regression under the generalized $g$-prior for various values of $g$ with the R-INLA package (\surl{www.r-inla.org}).
-The constant $c$ in \eqref{eq:g-priors:generalized-linear-model:g-prior} has been fixed based on the estimate $\hat \alpha$ of $\alpha$ in the null model.
+We now consider the MPM model identified in the previous section with either the local EB, hyper-$g$, or hyper-$g/n$ approach, which includes the eight variables $x_{1}$, $x_{2}$, $x_{3}$, $x_{5}$, $x_{6}$, $x_{8}$, $x_{10}$, and $x_{16}$.
+Integrated nested Laplace approximations [Rue, Martino and Chopin (\citeyear{naujas})] have been used to fit Bayesian logistic regression models under the generalized $g$-prior for various values of $g$ with the R-INLA package (\surl{www.r-inla.org}).
+The constant $c$ in \eqref{eq:g-priors:generalized-linear-model:g-prior} has been fixed based on the estimate $\hat\alpha$ of $\alpha$ in the null model.
 Empirical shrinkage is defined as the ratio of the resulting posterior mean estimates of the regression coefficients over the corresponding MLEs.
-Empirical shrinkage can also be computed based on the ratio of the resulting posterior variances over the corresponding variances of the MLEs, compare equation \eqref{eq:approx-gaussian-posterior}.
+Empirical shrinkage can also be computed based on the ratio of the resulting posterior variances over the corresponding variances of the MLEs; compare equation \eqref{eq:approx-gaussian-posterior}.

-Figure \ref{fig:gusto-shrinkage} shows, that there is a good agreement between empirical and theoretical shrinkage $g/(g+1)$ for most regression coefficients which supports the validity of the approximation \eqref{eq:approx-gaussian-posterior}.
-The agreement is not so good for $x_{2}$ (Age) and $x_{3}$ (Killip class), perhaps because the strong degree of discrimination of these important predictors may affect the validity of the approximation $\fisher(\alpha, \boldsymbol{\beta}_{j}) \approx \fisher(\alpha, \boldsymbol{0}_{j})$ from Section \ref{sec:role-g-shrinkage}.
+Figure~\ref{fig:gusto-shrinkage} shows that there is a good agreement between empirical and theoretical shrinkage $g/(g+1)$ for most regression coefficients, which supports the validity of the approximation \eqref{eq:approx-gaussian-posterior}.
+The agreement is not so good for $x_{2}$ (Age) and the factor variable $x_{3}$ (Killip class), perhaps because the strong degree of discrimination of these important predictors may affect the validity of the approximation $\fisher(\alpha, \bolds{\beta}_{j}) \approx\fisher(\alpha, \mathbf{0})$ from Section~\ref{sec:role-g-shrinkage}.

-\subsubsection{Bootstrap cross-validation}
+\subsection{Bootstrap Cross-Validation}